-Earlier this year, we spoke to Brittany Forsyth from Shopify who shared some priceless insights into how they were able to scale culture successfully, even during exponential growth.
-She emphasized how important it is to recognize that "things evolve, change, and need to scale" and that there is always from for more iterations and development.
+Earlier this year, we spoke to Brittany Forsyth from Shopify, who shared some priceless insights into how they were able to scale culture successfully, even during exponential growth.
+She emphasized how important it is to recognize that "things evolve, change, and need to scale" and that there is always room for more iterations and development.

 Forsyth explained that although this was a major challenge, once they came to terms with this concept, they were better able to adapt their processes, tools, and behaviors to align with the current culture rather than the company's earlier culture.

 What may have been perfect for a team of 50 could be completely wrong for a team of 500.

 That's why Shopify has a saying about its company culture: strong opinions, loosely held.
 This mantra gave Shopify the solidarity it needed to stay true, but the flexibility it needed to evolve and change.

 Whether you shape your company culture directly or ignore it, your company's culture will emerge — and change over time.